The ethics of ethics

 Placing the spotlight on ethical sourcing certification programmes

 The best known certifying programmes provided no clear answers as to how they will address their certification programmes following this report.
 These schemes claim they set standards around basic services, fair treatment, wages and debt, health and safety, and workers’ rights.
 This creates a quandary for businesses that have ostensibly strong CSR programmes but which do not stand up to pioneering research like this (the first report of its kind).
-The companies buying cocoa and tea overwhelmingly do so on a lowest price to quality ratio.
+The companies buying cocoa and tea overwhelmingly do so on the lowest price to quality ratio.
 Paying fair wages along the supply chain means that a commodity price + model is the only one that is capable of ensuring these certification programmes stand up to scrutiny.

-There is an implication from these certification programmes that these issues are less likely to apply (or not apply at all) if you buy their brand.
-Brands purporting to sell ethical chocolate, cocoa and tea products are, according to this pioneering research making extraordinary claims to their customers.
+There is an implication from these certification programmes that these issues are less likely to apply if you buy their brand.
+It is clear that brands purporting to sell ethical products are making extraordinary claims to their customers.
 In return for these claims, they charge the consumers a premium.
-The onus is now on them to back this up.
-Extraordinary claims require extraordinary proof.
+For this reason, the onus is now on them to back this up as extraordinary claims require extraordinary proof.